nickrosh/Tech_Notes/Internet & Networking/Serialization.md

-Data must be serialized so it can be sent over the wire, such has in a [HTTP](HTTP.md) request.
+Data must be serialized so it can be sent over the wire, such has in [HTTP](HTTP.md) requests or RCP calls.

 ### HTML